jackljk/ClimateBench-Plus/README.md

 You need the `utils.py` file in `XGBoost` folder to prepare the preprocessed data and save the training and test data by a certain output path.

-**Running XGBoost**
+### Running XGBoost
-Replace the parameters, run the following command to run the code:
+Replace the parameters, and run the following command to run the model:
 ```bash
 python xgboost_main.py
 ```